Archived docs Get your API Key

 }

 4b.
 Upload the asset once via /v2/media.
-If you want full control, upload your AI-generated images to your own Media library and reference them by URL.
+If you want full control, upload your reusable assets to your own Media library and reference them by URL.
 No re-generation ever.

 The complete final JSON